holidayextras/culture/best-practices/accessibility.md

 ## Headings
 HTML heading elements (`h1` to `h6`) must be used to denote headings so that the structure of the page is clear.

-It not sufficient to simply make something *look* like a heading by, for example, increasing its font size or changing its colour; such changes are purely visual and do not convey any semantic meaning that can be interpreted by assistive technology.
+It is not sufficient to simply make something *look* like a heading by, for example, increasing its font size or changing its colour; such changes are purely visual and do not convey any semantic meaning that can be interpreted by assistive technology.
 Equally, heading elements should not be used to apply styling to content that is not a heading.

 Headings should follow a hierarchical structure and levels should not be skipped.
 For example, an `h2` should not be followed by an `h4` without an intervening `h3`.